asabuncuoglu13/equitable-ai-cookbook/docs/fairness/notions.md

 Addressing fairness technically has raised concerns about the trade-offs between accuracy and fairness.
 While efforts have been made to optimize both, there remains a need to ensure fairness from a societal perspective.
 This entails aligning the metrics used to measure fairness with societal values and operationalizing fairness in a way that reflects real-world equity concerns.

-## Counterfactual Explanations for Fairness and Privacy

-Utilising counterfactual explanations can also improve privacy in the model development process, while providing a satisfying level of explainability to the users.
-Wachter et al. explores this concept to *"bridge the gap between the interests of data subjects and data controllers"* {cite}`wachter_counterfactual_2017`.

-An example counterfactual explanation:

-"Your loan application is denied, because your annual income is lower than £40,000.
-If your annual income had been £65,000, your loan could be approved."

-Providing these explanations can help both fairness researchers and end users to understand the model without interfering the privacy constraints.

-In conclusion, understanding and implementing fairness notions in data-driven decision-making processes is essential for promoting equity and mitigating biases.
+**In conclusion,** understanding and implementing fairness notions in data-driven decision-making processes is essential for promoting equity and mitigating biases.
 By incorporating both group and individual fairness considerations, alongside addressing implementation challenges, we can strive towards more just and equitable outcomes in algorithmic decision making.

 # Useful Resources